JanMod/TypeScriptCheatSheet/from-c-sharp.md

 ## Similarities

-Static Typing
+* Static Typing
+* Refactoring
-Classes
+* Classes
-Generics
+* Generics

-## Differences

-Instead of using statements in c#, there are typings and requires.
-Not all types are represented

-## Examples (side by side comparison)

-## Progressive Enhancement
+* Compile

-## Requirements
+## Compiling

-You have to add a "build" step to the process before your TypeScript files will "work".
+TypeScript code cannot be executed directly.
+Like C#, TypeScript code must be "compiled" to run.
+While C# compiles to IL code, TS compiles to JavaScript.
+If you're working in Visual Studio, the compile step can be abstracted away so that you don't notice it.
+Sublime Text and some other popular text editors can even be extended to handle this step.
+But without this automation, you need a way to compile your TS.
+One way to do this is to use batch, rake, grunt, or gulp scripts.

-Here's an example build step from a gulpfile.js:
+Here's an example build step from a gulpfile.js that will build all ts files in two folders and place the compiled js files in another folder:
 ```
 gulp.task('build', ['clean'], function(){
 	console.log("Compiling TypeScript files from the /src folder and placing new JavaScript files in the '"+buildFolder+"' folder.")